rock-core/rock-and-syskit/source/integrating_functionality/cpp_libraries.html.md

 in a Rock component is to provide a pkg-config file for it.
 This is how orogen resolves its dependencies.

+## Creating and Adding Packages to the Workspace

+This is covered in the [Workspace and Packages section](../workspace/add_packages.html)

 ## Integrating 3rd-party library

 Rock packages - even those using the Rock CMake macros - are **not** dependent